 14. Cypriot Meze Foods

 The Meze in Cyprus (a.k.a. ‘small dishes’) is perfect for anyone wanting to try various options before committing to a meal.
-It’s also sharable, so it’s great to order a Meze Platter for the table so that everyone has something to snack on before the first course.
+It’s also shareable, so it’s great to order a Meze Platter for the table so that everyone has something to snack on before the first course.

 Sometimes, main courses can also be served as part of a meze, albeit in a smaller quantity.
 It may also contain salads and desserts.